 In Estate Planning people develop a plan, often with legal assistance, that ensures assets they have worked diligently to accumulate during their lifetime are protected and distributed to those they love when they are gone.
 Otherwise, it is possible the Internal Revenue Service (IRS) will take a large portion of an estate in taxes.
 With Estate Planning you can implement a variety of tax strategies to keep your assets where you desire them to be.

-Estate planning can include execution of a Will, Health Care Directives and setting up Powers of Attorney.
-It can also involve more complex matters such as establishment of a Trust.
+Estate planning can include execution of a Will, Health Care Directives, and setting up Powers of Attorney.
+It can also involve more complex matters such as the establishment of a Trust.

 Why Create a Trust